Indiana State hosts Evansville following Henry’s 28-point game | WTOP News

 Terre Haute, Indiana; Tuesday, 7 p.m.
 EST

-BOTTOM LINE: Indiana State plays the Evansville Purple Aces after Cameron Henry scored 28 points in Indiana State’s 79-72 overtime loss to the Valparaiso Beacons.
+BOTTOM LINE: Indiana State takes on the Evansville Purple Aces after Cameron Henry scored 28 points in Indiana State’s 79-72 overtime loss to the Valparaiso Beacons.

-The Sycamores have gone 7-3 in home games.
-Indiana State has a 1-1 record in one-possession games.
+The Sycamores have gone 7-3 at home.
+Indiana State is seventh in the MVC with 31.2 points per game in the paint led by Henry averaging 5.1.

-The Purple Aces are 1-9 in conference matchups.
-Evansville ranks sixth in the MVC allowing 68.9 points while holding opponents to 48.5% shooting.
+The Purple Aces are 1-9 in conference games.
+Evansville has a 1-3 record in games decided by 3 points or fewer.

-The Sycamores and Purple Aces meet Tuesday for the first time in MVC play this season.
+The Sycamores and Purple Aces face off Tuesday for the first time in MVC play this season.

-TOP PERFORMERS: Henry is scoring 13.7 points per game with 5.2 rebounds and 2.7 assists for the Sycamores.
-Micah Thomas is averaging 7.1 points and 2.2 rebounds while shooting 36.5% over the last 10 games for Indiana State.
+TOP PERFORMERS: Cooper Neese is shooting 30.8% from beyond the arc with 2.1 made 3-pointers per game for the Sycamores, while averaging 12.2 points.
+Henry is shooting 47.8% and averaging 10.5 points over the last 10 games for Indiana State.

-Shamar Givance is shooting 39.8% and averaging 13.5 points for the Purple Aces.
-Jawaun Newton is averaging 8.5 points over the last 10 games for Evansville.
+Shamar Givance is scoring 13.5 points per game with 3.9 rebounds and 3.7 assists for the Purple Aces.
+Jawaun Newton is averaging 8.5 points and 3.4 rebounds while shooting 40.0% over the last 10 games for Evansville.

 LAST 10 GAMES: Sycamores: 3-7, averaging 66.8 points, 32.3 rebounds, 14.3 assists, 6.8 steals and 1.6 blocks per game while shooting 41.9% from the field.
 Their opponents have averaged 69.9 points per game.